mega-data-ai/About-Me/README.md

 # 👋 Hi, I’m Meghana
 👀 I am a Data Scientist and Data Analyst.
 I have a Master's in Electrical Engineering.
-I have had wonderful opportunities in my past work experiences to hone my Data Analysis and Data Science skills through projects as well.
+I have had wonderful opportunities to hone my Data Analysis and Data Science skills through numerous projects.
 - 🌱 I’m actively learning and improving my skills in Python, Machine Learning, Statistics and Data Science, AI and more related areas.

 - 👨‍💻 All of my bootcamp projects and personal projects are available at <a href="https://github.com/megabagem?tab=repositories">Repositories</a>